okami101/vuetify-admin/docs/guide/tutorial.md

 This tutorial will show you how to get quick ready for admin development, by using the faking API server [JSONPlaceholder](https://jsonplaceholder.typicode.com/).

 ::: tip CODESANDBOX
-Finished tutorial is directly available on [codesanbox](https://codesandbox.io/s/github/okami101/vtec-admin/tree/master/examples/tutorial) !
+Finished tutorial is directly available on [codesanbox](https://codesandbox.io/s/github/okami101/vuetify-admin/tree/master/examples/tutorial) !
 Use it if you want to play directly with final code.
 But for deeper understanding it's still recommended to follow full local install steps.
-You will find complete source code [in the main repo](https://github.com/okami101/vtec-admin/tree/master/examples/tutorial).
+You will find complete source code [in the main repo](https://github.com/okami101/vuetify-admin/tree/master/examples/tutorial).
 :::

 ::: tip I PREFER PLAY WITH REAL API BACKEND
 Check [API Platform tutorial](#api-platform) or more advanced [Laravel guide](laravel.md) for quick starting with generators samples or [create your own provider](data-providers.md) for your custom API.
-This tutorial stay useful as it's more focused on how to play with Vtec Admin with any existing API.
+This tutorial stay useful as it's more focused on how to play with Vuetify Admin with any existing API.
 :::

 ## Installation

 ### Backend API

-First you'll need a functional API server in order to play with Vtec Admin.
+First you'll need a functional API server in order to play with Vuetify Admin.
 We will use JSONPlaceholder as API json server hosted on [dedicated Okami101 server](https://jsonplaceholder.okami101.io).

 Note as it's a read-only server.
 However all non-GET HTTP request methods are still available although all create/update/delete operations will not be reflected on server-side.

 This simple server provides multiple CRUD API endpoints for multiple resources as `posts`, `comments`, `users`, etc. You can find a format description of each route [here](https://github.com/typicode/json-server#routes).
-Vtec Admin will allows us to implement an nice material admin UI for manage them as quickest as possible.
+Vuetify Admin will allows us to implement an nice material admin UI for manage them as quickest as possible.

 ::: tip RUN LOCALLY
 If you want truly writeable API CRUD server, it's very easy to launch your own JSON server locally by this simple steps :